caiocomandulli/lib-rest/README.md

 DELETE for deleting data.

-All requests use JSON as its body encoding.
+All server responses use JSON as its body encoding.
 Always respecting that at the root you have a code property, with the status code of the request, a message, describing the status code and a content with the true content body encoded in json.

-An example of a content body of a request.
+An example of a content body of a response.

 ```json
 {"code":200,